LouisGraf/ADS2019/Slides Markdown/ADS_01_RProgramming.md

 ```

 * The google webservice returns an XML file which is parsed by R into a list
-* Parsed response is a list of three lists – results are stored in the list results
+* Parsed response is a list of three lists, results are stored in the list results

 ```r